PARIS—“I don’t dare believe it!” “That’s my France!” “It looks so beautiful!”

 “My little brothers have already had their facial features examined; some have even been hit.
 We know what racism is.
 It’s not going to stop because of this” one election, she says.
 Marwan, her little brother, displays a huge smile.
 He is still a minor and “frankly, not being able to vote is annoying.”
 From time to time, when he is bored, his father turns on the TV.
 “He didn’t have papers for eight years.
 Now he has a residence permit.
 I can see that it affects him, all these concoctions, these caricatures.”

 The crowd quickly grows even bigger at the Place de la République.
-Laeticia was just hoping to avoid the worst before Sunday, because polls had predicted a win for the far right.
-Now, she speaks of hope “A period at the end of one sentence is the beginning for the next one,” she exults.
+Laeticia was just hoping to avoid the worst before Sunday because polls had predicted a win for the far right.
+Now, she speaks of hope.
+“A period at the end of one sentence is the beginning for the next one,” she exults.

 These young people, like millions of others, mobilized for the New Popular Front.
 “We can’t stop now!”
 Laeticia says.
-She sketches out a dance step on the stones of the plaz.
+She sketches out a dance step on the stones of the plaza.
 She looks up and says, “This is the France that makes me proud.”
 She plans to dance long into the night, she says, but then there is work to do.
-“We’re going to have to get even more involved in politics now,” she says, but in what way or manner?”
+“We’re going to have to get even more involved in politics now,” she says, “but in what way or manner?”

 The campaign of the New Popular Front against the forces of Marine Le Pen and the racist National Rally party had many young people asking themselves that question.
 Now that the left alliance has won, the task becomes how to organize to actually make its progressive agenda into reality.